JOB POSTING: SUMMER RESEARCH INTERN

 OUSA is looking for a skilled and passionate Summer Research Intern to join our close-knit team for the summer.
 This is a great opportunity for students who have some knowledge of student issues and advocacy and are eager to learn more.

 Under the guidance of the Research & Policy Analysts, the Summer Research Intern will be working in a small and energetic office where they will engage with complex policy topics, conduct qualitative and quantitative research, and contribute to OUSA publications.
 This internship offers the opportunity to develop research and communication skills and explore personal research interests while learning about advocacy and public policy in Ontario.

 To be eligible for the internship, applicants must:

-- Be enrolled as an undergraduate student at an OUSA member institution; and
+- Be enrolled as an undergraduate student at an OUSA member institution (graduating students are eligible); and

 - Not have held a prior position with OUSA as a staff member or Director.

 - Possess a working knowledge of MS Word and Excel;

 - Possess excellent oral and written communication skills;